 All derivatives are initially recognised and subsequently carried at fair value.
 Certain derivatives are entered into in order to hedge some transactions and all the strict hedging criteria prescribed by FRS 39 are not met.
 In those cases, even though the transaction has its economic and business rationale, hedge accounting cannot be applied.
 As a result, changes in the fair value of those derivatives are recognised directly in profit or loss and the hedged item follows normal accounting policies.
 Embedded derivatives are separated from the host contract and accounted for as a derivative if, and only if the criteria set out in FRS 39 are met.
-Embedded derivatives are recognised directly in profit or loss and the hedged item hedged item follows normal accounting policies.
+Embedded derivatives accounted for separately are measured at fair value.
+Changes in the fair value of those derivatives are recognised directly in profit or loss and the hedged item follows normal accounting policies.